From Pope Francis

 - Prepare for SD by presenting the points first to God in front of the Tabernacle.

 - The Spiritual Director guides the directee not according to his own spirit, but according to God’s Spirit.
-Hence, rather than forming the directee according to one’s personal preferences, spirituality, theological approaches, pastoral methods, etc., he forms him in accordance with the Scriptures and the Church’s teachings.
+Hence, rather than forming the directee according to one’s personal preferences, spirituality, theological approaches, pastoral methods, etc., the SD forms the directee in accordance with the Scriptures and the Church’s teachings.
 If the directee lives a certain spirituality (in an association for Priests, or personal devotions), the director should encourage him along those lines, rather than make him conform to his own spirituality.

 - The directee has complete freedom to confess with the director or not.
 He may also change his spiritual director anytime, which should not cause any hurt feelings between them.
 But for the directee to make this move, he should pray over it well, and if appropriate, consult with the SD himself.
 This is because the reasons for a planned change of SD might simply be because of a misunderstanding between the two, or perhaps an objectively wrong move, that if explained by the SD, might help clarify some points to the directee.